JustenMX/nextjs-blog/README.md

 How to pretty-print date strings.
 How to link to a page with dynamic routes.
 Some useful information on dynamic routes.

+# API and Deploying Next.js App

+How to deploy your Next.js app to Vercel.
+The DPS Workflow: Develop, Preview, and Ship.
+How to deploy your Next.js app to your own hosting provider.